-The Sheboygan Clinic has an excellent audiologist, Kristin A. Nytes, who is very knowledgable of musician’s ear protection.
+The Sheboygan Clinic has an excellent audiologist, Kristin A. Nytes, who is very knowledgeable of musician’s ear protection.
 Musician’s ear plugs will cost $100 – $200, including the audiologist visit.
+Health insurance may cover some of the cost.
 They will last for years, though you may need to replace the interchangeable filters if they get wet or lost.
 You may outgrow these as the size and shape of your ear canal changes.

 COTTON OR TISSUE: Only for emergencies.